With nearly 600 attorneys practicing across 19 offices coast to

-of practices serving plenty of industries, Fox Rothschild doesn't
+coast serving clients in various industries, Fox Rothschild doesn't

-put all its eggs in one basket.
-The firm complemented a century of
+put all of its eggs in one basket.
+And as the firm continues to

 Sly Like a Fox-Who Wants to Open a Lot of